-In accordance with the provisions of the Corporate Compliance Policy, the Corporate Compliance Committee, by means of the Chief Compliance Officers of the companies that make up the Coral Homes Group, is the body responsible for safeguarding the appropriate management and operation of the breach detection mechanisms belonging to the Group, which include the Corporate Whistleblowing Channel.
+The Governing Body has appointed a Party Responsible for the Internal Reporting System (Corporate Compliance Committee).
+The Corporate Compliance Committee is the body responsible for safeguarding the appropriate management and operation of the breach detection mechanisms belonging to the Group.